raghavio/website/content/posts/implementing-lox-in-clojure.md

 ---
-title: "Clojox: Implementing and Optimizing Lox in Clojure"
+title: "Implementing and Optimizing Lox in Clojure"
 date: 2024-08-04T18:25:48+05:30
+og_description: "Discover the journey of implementing and optimizing Lox in Clojure.
+Learn practical insights on interpreter design, JVM performance enhancements, and language theory inspired by Crafting Interpreters."
 draft: false
 ---

-#### *This is incomplete and has been sitting in my drafts for a while.
-I'm publishing it for some accountability to wrap this up quickly.*

 ## Introduction

 I recently got interested in programming language theory and embarked on an exciting journey: implementing the Lox language from Robert Nystrom's fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
 The book contains two parts where you implement the Lox language in two different styles.
 In the first part, you implement a tree-walk interpreter using all the niceties of a high-level language like Java, *jlox*.
 In the second part, you implement a bytecode interpreter in C, *clox*.

-Lox is a dynamically typed, high-level scripting language with features like variables, control flow, functions, closures, classes and interface.
+Lox is a dynamically typed, high-level scripting language with features like variables, control flow, functions, closures, classes and interfaces.
 It's designed to be simple enough for educational purposes, yet complex enough to demonstrate real-world language implementation challenges.

 This is a tree-walk interpreter which covers the part 1 of the book.
-I've skipped classes and interfaces but it can easily be added.
+I've skipped classes and interfaces but they can easily be added.

 In this post, I'll take you through my journey of creating *Clojox*, starting with a brief overview of the code, focusing on the performance challenges I faced and the optimizations I applied to speed things up.